By John Becker

 Getting started with your DIY marketing strategy

-A marketing strategy is a detailed, evolving resource that helps guide all of your inbound marketing.
-Though that will look different for each company, you can get started with these basics.
+A marketing strategy is a detailed, evolving resource that will look different for each company.
+But you can get started with the basics provided above.
 If you’re ever unsure about what to cover, start with The Big 5.
 You know your customers are thinking about and Googling questions related to these topics right now.

 Then, as a secondary source, go to your sales team.
 We recommend recurring meetings every two weeks between marketing and sales to find out what questions your sales reps are hearing from buyers.
 If certain questions keep coming up, make sure you address them thoroughly in your content.